What to Do If Your Wallet is Lost or Stolen

 what to do if you lose your wallet

-Most people keep their whole lives in their wallet–credit cards, debit cards, drivers licenses, photos of loved ones, and sometimes even the keys to their homes.
-So losing your wallet can be one of the most stressful things that can happen to you.
-Knowing what to do when you’ve lost your wallet can help you feel more in control and less anxious.
+Most people keep their whole lives in their wallet—credit cards, debit cards, driver’s license, photos, and sometimes even house keys.
+So losing it can feel pretty stressful.
+But knowing what to do can help you feel more in control.

 6 things to do once you realize your wallet is missing